blaisedias/jivelite/README.new.visualisation.features.md

 Features:
 * VU Meters
   * Are now rendered by resizing and centering in the available space.
   * VU Meters are now selectable see *Selection* and *Location* below
 * Spectrum meter can now be rendered using images as
   * gradient colours on black background
   * pre-defined gradient
   * foreground image over background typically simulating lighting up vertical bars of an image
 * Now Playing Views, 2 new views have been added
- * Artwork, Text and Analog VU Meter (mini vu meter)
+  * `Artwork, Text and Analog VU Meter` (mini vu meter)
- * Artwork, Text and Spectrum Analyzer (mini spectrum meter)
+  * `Artwork, Text and Spectrum Analyzer` (mini spectrum meter)

+For consistency of the layout of the `Artwork and Text` now playing viwew has been altered.

 # VU Meter enhancements